Discover more at Ham House and Garden

 Hip carriers are available at the front door for you to use.

-From the impressive Cherry Garden to the expansive Plats, our gardens are the perfect spot to enjoy some fresh air this season.
+From the shaded Wilderness with its summerhouses to the mown paths in the grassy Fountain Garden, our gardens are the perfect spot for kids to enjoy some fresh air this summer.
 So bring a picnic and get ready to play!
 There’s plenty of space for little legs to run around or play a game of hide and seek.

 From making friends with minibeasts to watching birds, your next adventure awaits.
 Experience ‘50 things to do before you’re 11¾’ with the whole family at Ham House and Garden to get your kids closer to nature.
 There’s loads to do, so visit regularly to tick off everything on the list!